weaveworks/pipeline-controller/CONTRIBUTING.md

 ## Releasing

-To make a new release, run the following commands
+To make a new release, run the following commands:

 ```sh
 git checkout main